-WhatsApp's end-to-end encryption is available when you and the people you message use the latest versions of our app.
-Many messaging apps only encrypt messages between you and them, but WhatsApp's end-to-end encryption ensures only you and the person you're communicating with can read what is sent, and nobody in between, not even WhatsApp.
-This is because your messages are secured with a lock, and only the recipient and you have the special key needed to unlock and read them.
-For added protection, every message you send has its own unique lock and key.
+WhatsApp's end-to-end encryption is used when you message another person using WhatsApp Messenger.
+End-to-end encryption ensures only you and the person you're communicating with can read or listen to what is sent, and nobody in between, not even WhatsApp.
+This is because with end-to-end encryption, your messages are secured with a lock, and only the recipient and you have the special key needed to unlock and read them.
 All of this happens automatically: no need to turn on settings or set up special secret chats to secure your messages.

 Every WhatsApp message is protected by the same Signal encryption protocol that secures messages before they leave your device.
 When you message a WhatsApp business account, your message is delivered securely to the destination chosen by the business.